Encrypted-state quantum compilation scheme based on quantum circuit obfuscation for quantum cloud platforms: Encrypted-state quantum compilation scheme

-Inspired by the concept of QHE \cite{shang2023two}, QCOO enables the trusted client to encrypt and decrypt quantum data using secret keys, while allowing specific quantum computations to be performed directly on the ciphertext without prior decryption.
+According to the concept of QHE \cite{shang2023two}, QCOO enables the trusted client to encrypt and decrypt quantum data using secret keys, while allowing specific quantum computings to be performed directly on the ciphertext without prior decryption.
 QCOO leverages the homomorphic properties of QOTP encryption to achieve obfuscated computation over the output quantum states.
 In the decryption phase, we introduce a probabilistic inference technique that allows the recovery of correct measurement outcomes without applying the decryption key.
 Instead, the client infers the expected result based on the statistical distribution of the obfuscated output.

-This section presents two essential technical components of QCOO: key generation and update, and decryption based on reasoning about probability distribution, followed by the overall scheme design.
+This section describes two crucial technical components of QCOO, namely key generation and update as well as decryption based on reasoning about probability distribution, and then describes the overall scheme design.